diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 A search capability like OpenSearch or Elasticsearch for searching large product catalogs.

 ## G

+**Gemba**
+A Lean principle meaning the real place in Japanese, emphasizing the importance of understanding work by being present where it actually happens.
+Architects practice gemba by working in the trenches with engineers.

 **GitOps**
 A practice using Git repositories as the single source of truth for declarative infrastructure and applications, enhancing security by reducing the need to share admin credentials with developers and providing history of all changes through Git.